thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 ---

 * `--summary_n_recursion`: int, default `0`
     * will recursively summarize the summary this many times.
+The idea is to deal with very long summary (think books etc).
+        * 0 means disabled.
-    1 means that the original summary will be summarize.
-0 means disabled.
+        * 1 means that the original summary will be summarized once again.
+        * 2 means that the original summary, will be sumarized, then its summary will be sumarized again.

 * `--summary_language`: str, default `"[same as input]"`
     * When writing a summary, the LLM will write using the language